 ACRRM's 'Introduction to Telehealth' education module

-This module is primarily aimed at clinicians and practice managers who organize, participate or facilitate the patient end of the telehealth consultation.
-While the case studies feature rural and remote general practice, rural aged care, and the operational arrangements which relate to the Australian Government’s MBS telehealth initiative, the module is relevant to all general practitioners, practice managers, and other clinical staff involved in organizing or providing telehealth services.
+This module is primarily aimed at clinicians and practice managers who organise, participate or facilitate the patient end of the telehealth consultation.
+While the case studies feature rural and remote general practice, rural aged care, and the operational arrangements which relate to the Australian Government’s MBS telehealth initiative, the module is relevant to all general practitioners, practice managers, and other clinical staff involved in organising or providing telehealth services.

 ACRRM extends its thanks to these doctors, practice staff and patients who donated their time and expertise to this project.

-Please be aware that the content of this module is copyright and must not be re-used in any form with out written permission from ACRRM.
+Please be aware that the content of this module is copyright and must not be re-used in any form without written permission from ACRRM.

 On completion of this module, participants should be able to: